Jack12xl/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Currently, Ling Xie is a senior student of Computer Science(once Physics) in Shanghaitech University.
-His research interests include **Computer Vision**, **Computer Graphics** and **Deep learning**.
+Hi there!
+I'm a senior student of Computer Science(once Physics) in Shanghaitech University.
+My research interests include **Computer Vision**, **Computer Graphics** and **Deep learning**.

-Besides research, I also interests in playing video games and making his own.
+Besides research, I also interest in playing video games and making my own.